eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 A few specific considerations:
 * Tools accepting CSV data must handle escape characters.
 This is computationally more expensive than a strict delimited format like TSV.
 Supporting both CSV and TSV makes optimizing the TSV case challenging.
 * Some CSV implementations support embedded newlines, others do not.
 Embedded newline support is more challenging because highly optimized "readline" routines cannot be used to find record boundaries.
-* Handling arbitrary expression trees (ala `Awk`) is more computationally complex than the handling a single conjunctive or disjunctive expression list as `tsv-filter` does.
+* Handling arbitrary expression trees (ala `Awk`) is more computationally complex than handling a single conjunctive or disjunctive expression list as `tsv-filter` does.
 * Some tools use multi-threading, others do not.
 (The TSV Utilities do not.)
 This is a design trade-off.
 Running multiple threads can improve run-times of individual tools.
 However, this may reduce overall throughput when several tools are chained in a command pipeline.

 ### Top four in each benchmark